cyverse-de/grouper-dockerfile/README.md

 # grouper-dockerfile

-This repository contains the Dockerfile and Skaffold files needed to deploy Grouper to Kubernetes.
+This repository contains the Dockerfile and manifest files needed to deploy Grouper to Kubernetes.